ConciseSaucer/SVAD116_Final/SVAD116 Final Report.md

 #### SSH Keys
   SSH keys will be a more secure alternative to passwords because each machine that is authorized to ssh into the server will have access because they have the ssh keys.
 Other machines that don't have ssh keys won't be able to ssh into the server without the key.
 This is a secure alternative to a password because passwords would not be required for authentication.
 #### Move SSH Port from 22
-  Moving SSH from a different port will make it harder for attackers to find because 22 is the default port for ssh.
+  Moving SSH from port 22 to a different port will make reduce the amount of automated attacks on the system.
 # Weekly HTTP Logs

 | IP address     | Count | Week | Country   |